DL4DS/sp2024_midterm/README.md

 CACHE_DIR = os.environ.get("TRANSFORMERS_CACHE")

+# Save paths for fine-tuning
+create_directory(FT_SAVE_PATH)
+create_directory(FT_SAVE_PATH + "/examples")

 ### Modified codes ###
+# Due to the limits in the memory of available gpus, the following model is used for fine-tuning
 checkpoint = "Salesforce/blip-image-captioning-base"

+# Instantiate the processor for BLIP model
 try:
     processor = AutoProcessor.from_pretrained(checkpoint, cache_dir=CACHE_DIR)
 except Exception as e:
     print("You need to pick a pre-trained model from HuggingFace.") print("Exception: ", e)

+# Instantiate the model for BLIP model
 try:
     model = BlipForConditionalGeneration.from_pretrained(checkpoint, cache_dir=CACHE_DIR)
 except Exception as e: